-IDF 200 - Introduction to the World of Design
+IDF 200 - Introduction to the World of Design Prerequisite: None

 This lecture course introduces interior design as an integrated industry as well as a highly creative discipline.
 Students will explore contemporary design in its socio-economic, environmental and cultural contexts.
-Residential, hospitality and corporate environments, as well as strategic retail applications will be studied in a global perspective.